-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 27% of our total revenue for the five years ended December 31, 2016 (approximately 24%, 25% and 28% for the years ended December 31, 2016, 2015 and 2014, respectively).
-The decrease during 2016 and 2015 as compared to 2014 is due primarily to the 2016 and 2015 acquisitions, which are unrelated to UHS, as well as the divestiture of The Bridgeway which, as discussed below, occurred on December 31, 2014.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 21% of the combined consolidated and unconsolidated revenue for the five years ended December 31, 2016 (approximately 19%, 20% and 22% for the years ended December 31, 2016, 2015 and 2014).
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 25% of our total revenue for the five years ended December 31, 2017 (approximately 22%, 24% and 25% for the years ended December 31, 2017, 2016 and 2015 respectively).
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 20% of the combined consolidated and unconsolidated revenue for the five years ended December 31, 2017 (approximately 19% for each of the years ended December 31, 2017 and 2016, and 20% for the year ended December 31, 2015).
 In addition, we have seventeen MOBs, or free-standing emergency departments ("FEDs"), that are either wholly or jointly-owned by us, that include tenants which are subsidiaries of UHS.

 Pursuant to the Master Lease Document by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which governs the leases of all hospital properties with subsidiaries of UHS, UHS has the option to renew the leases at the lease terms described below by providing notice to us at least 90 days prior to the termination of the then current term.
 UHS also has the right to purchase the respective leased facilities at the end of the lease terms or any renewal terms at the appraised fair market value.
 In addition, the Master Lease, as amended during 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the three leased hospital properties listed below at their appraised fair market value.
 Additionally, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
-The leases related to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.